Rashd803/Semble-Bank-System/README.md

 # Semble-Bank-System
-This project is about bank clients manejment
+This project is about bank clients manejment.